lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 (the amount of blood the vampire must burn).
 A number in a white diamond with a skull represents pool cost (the amount of pool the Methuselah must burn).

-**Targets**.
+#### 1.6.1.4.
+Targets

 If a card is played on another card, or selects or chooses or otherwise targets another card, the target card must be in play (i.e., controlled).
 Vampires in the torpor region are eligible targets by default, but vampires in the uncontrolled region and contested cards are not.

-**Sequencing**.
+#### 1.6.1.5.
+Sequencing

 If two or more players want to play a card or effect, the acting Methuselah plays first.
 At every stage, the acting player always has the opportunity to play the next card or effect.
 So after playing one effect, she may play another and another.
 Once she is finished, the opportunity passes to the defending Methuselah (in the cases of directed actions and combat), then to the rest of the Methuselahs in clockwise order from the acting Methuselah.
 Note that if any Methuselah uses a card or effect, the acting Methuselah again gets the opportunity to play the next effect.

-**Draft Effects**.
+#### 1.6.1.6.
+Draft Effects

 Some cards have a special booster-pack version that also lists, in a gray box identified as "DRAFT:", an additional way to use the card.
 This effect can only be used in a draft or sealed deck tournament.
 Any bold text, like "+1 stealth action", in bold at the top of the regular text applies to the whole card, including the draft effect.
 Card cost applies as normal to